 Our data suggest that, overall, veterans who use Facebook socialize more on social media than in-person.
 If that is true, one may wonder, then, if using Facebook poses a risk of forsaking real-world interaction.
 Our results refute the hypothesis that frequent Facebook users are engaging in less face-to-face social contact than infrequent users.

-With these findings in mind, we can now consider the primary inquiry of this study: How do social interactions on Facebook compare to those occurring in-person in terms of associations with psychiatric risk?
+With these findings in mind, we can now consider the primary inquiry of this study: How do veterans’ social interactions on Facebook compare to those occurring in-person in terms of associations with psychiatric risk?
 We found that in-person social interaction at least a few times a week is associated with lower rates of screening positive for major depression and PTSD—perhaps alcohol use disorder too.
 At this frequency of social contact and above, we consistently observed a 50% or more reduction in odds compared to the most socially isolated military veterans.
-In contrastmaintaining social contact via Facebook was not associated, either positively or negatively, with risk for psychiatric .
+In contrast, and somewhat to our surprise, maintaining social contact via Facebook was not associated, either positively or negatively, with risk for psychiatric symptoms.

 All in all, these data suggest that frequent Facebook users are also very social in real life, but it is their in-person social interactions that account for any protective effect against psychiatric problems.
 This study’s direct comparison of the independent effect of social contact occurring on social media vs. in-person is novel and important.

+Limitations and Future Directions